-Should I Incorporate My Online Business?
+Should I Incorporate My eBay/Amazon Business?

 by: Skip McGrath

 I am often asked this question and the basic answer is: “If you are trying to build a serious eBay business then the answer is yes.”
-To help you understand why, let's take a look at the various type of business structure and their benefits.
+To help you understand why, let's take a look at the various types of business structure and their benefits.

 There are three types of business structures available to the small business owner in The United States and Canada today:

 Partnerships are not really appropriate for an online business.
-These are used mostly by lawyers and accountants to share costs and profits among professionals, so we won’ t really discuss them here.
+These are used mostly by lawyers and accountants to share costs and profits among professionals, so we won’t really discuss them here.

 A sole proprietor is the most basic form of business structure and is, in fact, the default business structure in the United States.
 If you do not incorporate or form a partnership, the IRS will treat you as a sole proprietor.